Lethal Legion: Grim Reaper's second Lethal Legion

 The Grim Reaper returns in the title West Coast Avengers, leading a third version against the superhero team consisting of Black Talon (Barone), Goliath, Man-Ape, Nekra, and Ultron-12.
 Grim Reaper has Ultron lead a squadron of robots to spring Goliath from a compound that he is imprisoned in.
-When Goliath is freed by Man-Ape, the three villains work together to take out the Avengers as Ultron-12 states that he has his own plans for Wonder Man.
-The three villains escape with an unconscious Henry Pym and Wonder Man.
+When Goliath is freed by Man-Ape, the three villains work together to take out the Avengers, with Ultron-12 stating that he has his own plans for Wonder Man.
+The three villains escape with an unconscious Hank Pym and Wonder Man.
 Hawkeye figures out that Grim Reaper is behind this.

 The three villains meet up with Grim Reaper.
 Internal squabbling and personal agendas overtake the villains and they are defeated and scattered.

 Porcupine's Lethal Legion

-A fourth version appears in the title Marvel Age.
-They were led by the Porcupine and consisted of Attuma, Batroc the Leaper, Bulldozer, Black Tiger, Kurr'fri of the Saurians, Gorilla-Man (Nagan), Piledriver, Sabretooth, Thundra, Trapster, Unicorn, Whirlwind, and Wrecker.
-The Lethal Legion tracked down and battle Captain America who is aided by several other Marvel heroes.
-Their battle with the superheroes was witnessed by the Beyonder.
-The outcome of the battle was not shown, but it is assumed that the heroes won.
+A fourth version appears in the title Marvel Age, led by Porcupine and consisted of Attuma, Batroc the Leaper, Bulldozer, Black Tiger, Kurr'fri, Gorilla-Man (Nagan), Piledriver, Sabretooth, Thundra, Trapster, Unicorn, Whirlwind, and Wrecker.
+The Lethal Legion track down and battle Captain America, who is aided by several other heroes.
+Their battle with the superheroes is witnessed by the Beyonder, with the outcome left unrevealed.

 Satannish's Lethal Legion

-In the title Avengers West Coast the demon Satannish creates another version using the souls of four infamous historical killers that were found in Mephisto's section of Hell.
+In the title Avengers West Coast, the demon Satannish founds a new Lethal Legion using the souls of four infamous historical killers found in Mephisto's section of Hell.
 They have been given powers along with Hangman and the group battle the renamed Avengers West Coast.
-The group consisted of Axe of Violence (a demonically-enhanced version of Lizzie Borden with an axe replacing one hand), Coldsteel (a demonically-enhanced version of Soviet leader Joseph Stalin, now an 8 ft. giant with superhuman strength), Cyana (a demonically-enhanced version of Lucrezia Borgia with poisoned claws), and Zyklon (a demonically-enhanced version of Nazi official Heinrich Himmler who can belch deadly gas fumes from his mouth).
-This incarnation eventually lost their powers and their souls were destroyed during the struggle between Mephisto and Satannish.
+The group consisted of Axe of Violence (Lizzie Borden), who has an axe replacing one hand; Coldsteel (Joseph Stalin), an eight-foot-tall giant with superhuman strength, Cyana (Lucrezia Borgia), who wields poisoned claws; and Zyklon (Heinrich Himmler), who can breathe deadly gas from his mouth.
+This incarnation eventually lose their powers and their souls are destroyed during the struggle between Mephisto and Satannish.